 PC culture might be able to save us from the alt-right and their Nazi leaders, and it’s time for college campuses to put their foot down.

-As a result of their own struggles with racism and injustice in the U.S., Asians and Asian Americans have exhibited a history of complicity in the oppression of black bodies.
+As a result of their own struggles with racism, Asian Americans have exhibited a history of complicity in the oppression of black bodies.

 After creating “Caged Bird Magazine” last year Howard University’s Alexa Lisitza discusses her new feminist publication, “The Intersectionalist.”